zitadel/zitadel/README.md

 ### ZITADEL Cloud

-We provide a shared-cloud [**ZITADEL.ch**](https://zitadel.ch) system where people can register their own organization.
+We provide a cloud service [**ZITADEL.ch**](https://zitadel.ch) where people can register their own organization.
 There is a **free tier** including unlimited users and all the security features you need.

 ### Run ZITADEL in the cloud or on-premise